chrisjaquet/CMake-Scripts-3rd-Party/README.md

 ## Licensing

 Most of the scripts are derived from the official library build scripts and are thus derived works.
-The licensing of the applicable library for that script will this apply.
+The licensing of the applicable library for that script will thus apply.
 The support/infrastructure scripts that form part of this repo (not including sub-repos or linked repos, which may have their own license) are licensed according to the Unlicense:

 http://unlicense.org/